 - redis-cli is the command line interface utility to talk with Redis.

 - redis-benchmark is used to check Redis performances.

-- redis-check-aof and redis-check-dump are useful in the rare event of corrupted data files.
+- redis-check-aof and redis-check-rdb (redis-check-dump in 3.0 and below) are useful in the rare event of corrupted data files.

-It is a good idea to copy both the Redis server than the command line interface in proper places using the following commands:
+It is a good idea to copy both the Redis server and the command line interface into the proper places, either manually using the following commands:

-In the following documentation I assume that /usr/local/bin is in your PATH environment variable so you can execute both the binaries without specifying the full path.
+In the following documentation we assume that /usr/local/bin is in your PATH environment variable so that you can execute both the binaries without specifying the full path.

 The simplest way to start the Redis server is just executing the redis-server binary without any argument.

 $ redis-server 01 Aug 19:29:28 # Warning: no config file specified, using the default config.
 In order to specify a config file use 'redis-server /path/to/redis.conf' 01 Aug 19:29:28 * Server started, Redis version 2.2.12 01 Aug 19:29:28 * The server is now ready to accept connections on port 6379 ... more logs ...